 Most modern poetry no longer follows strict rules of meter or rhyme, especially throughout an entire poem.
 Free verse, frankly, has no rules about meter or rhyme whatsoever!
-(In other words, blank verse has rhythm, but no rhyme, while free verse has neither rhythm nor rhyme.)
+(In other words, blank has rhythm, while free but rhyme, verse no verse has neither rhythm nor rhyme.)
 So, you may find it difficult to find regular iambic pentameter in a modern poem, though you might find it in particular lines.
 Modern poets do like to throw in the occasional line or phrase of metered poetry, particularly if they're trying to create a certain effect.
 Free verse can also apply to a lack of a formal verse structure.